mobxjs/serializr/CONTRIBUTING.md

 6. **Search Existing Issues**
    Before opening a new issue, please search the existing issues to avoid duplicates.

+## Setting up the environment

+At the moment to setup your working environment you must do the following steps:

+-   `yarn`
+-   `yarn build`

+Once this is done you will be able to run automated tests with

+-   `yarn test`

+**NOTE:** if you accidentally run `npm install` please revert any change it introduces.
+It is a known issue that running `npm install` corrupts the dependency tree

 We appreciate your contributions and look forward to collaborating with you!